pornin/TestSSLServer/README.md

  - **secureRenegotiation**: a boolean value, set to `true` if the server supports the Secure Renegotiation extension (RFC 5746).

+ - **rfc7366EtM**: a boolean value, set to `true` if the server supports the Encrypt-then-MAC extension (RFC 7366).
+This extension is nominally a good thing; however, OpenSSL versions 1.1.0a to 1.1.0d are affected by a bug in which support of this extension allows a denial-of-service attack.
+TestSSLServer does _not_ test for this vulnerability, since, when present, it crashes the server.
+If TestSSLServer reports support for the extension, then you should check that the server does not use a vulnerable OpenSSL version.

  - **ssl2HelloFormat**: a boolean value, set to `true` if the server supports a ClientHello for SSLv3+ sent in SSLv2 format.
 Some old clients support for SSLv2 and SSLv3, and send the ClientHello in